metacademy/metacademy-application/README.md

 ## Installation

+### Windows
+For Windows installation/requirements, please see the readme located in [/windows](/windows), these instructions presume a *nix or OSX OS

 ### Preliminary requirements
 * `python 2.7X`: NB: install `python-devel` if you're using a package manager such as apt-get.
 The following command should print a path (if this command raises an exception, make sure that you have the `python-devel` version installed):